top of page

 Fostering Climate Resilience and Engagement

-This season, the YCCB Courtenay team is participating in a partnership with LUSH Valley, where the team will help run urban gardens, glean farm produce for local food distribution, and host a week-long summer camp.
-Additionally in partnership with the BC Parks Foundation, YCCBC Courtenay will conduct environmental monitoring at Morrison Headwaters, maintaining trail cameras, and leading outreach to protect sensitive ecosystems.
+In a partnership with LUSH Valley, the team will help run urban gardens, glean farm produce for local food distribution, host fruit pick events, and help lead a week-long summer camp to introduce kids to our local food systems.
+Additionally in partnership with the BC Parks Foundation, YCCBC Courtenay will conduct environmental monitoring at Morrison Headwaters, maintaining trail cameras, conducting citizen science and leading community outreach and education to protect this sensitive ecosystem.

 Join the Movement